-From within the Code, Dump, or Stack pane, it's possible to scroll outside the current protected-mode segment, even though the operating system marks these as invalid addresses for your program.
+From within the Code, Dump, and Stack pane, it's possible to scroll outside the current protected-mode segment, even though the operating system marks these as invalid addresses for your program.
 Because of this, the CPU window displays question marks for any addresses referenced outside the current protected-mode segment.

-In the Code, Dump, and Stack panes, press $Ctrl+\leftarrow$ and $Ctrl+\rightarrow$ to shift the starting display address of the pane by 1 byte up or down.
+Note In the Code, Dump, and Stack panes, press Ctrl+Left and Ctrl+Right to shift the starting display address of the pane by 1 byte up or down.
 Using these keystrokes is often faster than using the Goto command to make small adjustments to the display.

-Opening the CPU window To open the CPU window, choose View | CPU from the menu bar.
+Opening the CPU window

+To open the CPU window, choose View | CPU from the menu bar.
 Turbo Debugger opens the CPU window automatically in the following cases: